-In order for the University of Minnesota Anatomy Bequest Program to accept a donation, a fully executed donation authorization consent form must be received by the Program.
+In order for the University of Minnesota Anatomy Bequest Program to accept a donation, a fully executed donation authorization consent form (available in the "Resources" sidebar) must be received by the Program.

 The Anatomy Bequest Program accepts the donations of individuals who are 18 years old or older.
 There is no upper age limit for whole body donation.